 BTEC Level 1/2 Tech Award in Performing Arts (Dance Pathway)

 There are three components in the BTEC Tech award.
-Students will complete component 1 and 2 in Years 9 and 10 then they will progress to the externally assessed unit in Year 11.
-There is no written examination for the BTEC Tech qualification however there is an externally assessed unit in which they will need to complete three pieces of written analysis along with a group dance performance.
+There is no written examination for the BTEC Tech qualification however there is an externally assessed unit (Component 3) in which they will need to complete three pieces of written analysis along with a group dance performance.

 Component 1: Exploring the Performing Arts (Internal assessment) 30%